-Categories:
+Categories :

-- a) Published, submitted, accepted or in press refereed articles (published in scholarly journals with peer-review attach acceptance letters); - b) Published, submitted, accepted or in press books and monographs (as author or editor); - c) Published, submitted, accepted or in press contributions to a collective work and book chapters other than presentation abstracts (including chapters written on invitation or collective works derived from conferences or symposiums); - d) Individual or collective literary or artistic works (e.g. novels, short stories, poetry, film, video, visual arts works, booklets, recordings, sound creations, book of artists, collections, exhibition catalogues, individual or collective exhibitions, choreographic, dramatic or multidisciplinary works, design or architectural achievements, etc.); - e) Research reports, technical reports or reports produced for the government or as part of a public consultation, guidance documents; - f) Articles in professional or cultural journals without review committee (including popularized texts). - g) Poster presentations in meetings or workshops with or without selection committee.
+- a) Published, submitted, accepted or in press refereed articles (published in scholarly journals with peer-review attach acceptance letters) - b) Published, submitted, accepted or in press books and monographs (as author or editor) - c) Published, submitted, accepted or in press contributions to a collective work and book chapters other than presentation abstracts (including chapters written on invitation or collective works derived from conferences or symposiums); - d) Individual or collective literary or artistic works (e.g. novels, short stories, poetry, film, video, visual arts works, booklets, recordings, sound creations, book of artists, collections, exhibition catalogues, individual or collective exhibitions, choreographic, dramatic or multidisciplinary works, design or architectural achievements, etc.); - e) Research reports, technical reports or reports produced for the government or as part of a public consultation, guidance documents; - f) Articles in professional or cultural journals without review committee (including popularized texts).

-Good to know - Proof of publications that are submitted, accepted or in press
+Good to know - Proof for publications that are submitted, accepted or in press